sphynkx/ytadmin/README.md

-Admin panel for monitoring aand manage of all YurTube apps and services.
+Admin panel for monitoring and manage of all YurTube apps and services.
 Monitoring implemented by gRPC calls via an external utility.

 ## Install